 Painting wooden floors is a great way of bringing new life into a room.
 It is also a great way of bringing more light into a room.
 Painting white or a light colour on a wooden floor in a room really brightens up the place.
-You would seldom if ever have a white carpet for obvious reasons but white painted floor boards are very serviceable and a practical way of bringing light into a dull room.
+You would seldom, if ever, have a white carpet for obvious reasons, but white painted floorboards are very serviceable and a practical way of bringing light into a dull room.
 And one would think that white painted floorboards would show up dust and dirt but the fact of the matter is that light colours will show up far less than dark colours.
 Brightening up a room in your home can be as simple as painting your wooden floor a light colour.
-Using a few rugs to keep it cosy and protect the high traffic areas and your done.
+Using a few rugs to keep it cosy and protect the high traffic areas and you’re done.

 How to paint a wooden floor.

 Step 1: If there is a product on the floor already such as a varnish or old paint, it is important to key the surface by sanding it down before painting.
 For best results strip the floor entirely using a heavy sandpaper with a floor sanding machine, then work your way up to lighter grades of sandpaper till the floor is smooth.
 Vacuum up all dust and wipe the floor with a damp mop.

 Step 2: Now that the floor has been stripped and is dust free it is important to treat the knots in the wood with knotting solution, much the same as when you paint any new woodwork – see my blog on painting new woodwork.
 This process stops the sap in the knots from coming through the woodwork and it also prevents brown stains from the knots coming through the paintwork.